Posted on: August 9, 2017 | by: Paul Darden

 - First Day Box: Pack all items you will need on the first day in your new home into a box labeled “first day” box.
 This box should have items like some simple food, plates and utensils to get you through the first few days at your new house.

-Let Find Self Storage Make your Move Easier
+Let Find Self Storage Make Your Move Easier

 Are you moving soon?
 Find Self Storage is here to help!
 We offer month-to-month rentals, perfect for short term storage before moving.
+With six convenient storage facilities, our team is happy to help you with any questions or storage needs.